luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 Unfortunately, it was not possible to determine whether this was due to a lack of engagement on the part of users or because the corresponding function had been deactivated on the platform at the time the data was collected.
 While the number of comments is not relevant to the further course of the investigation, the number of likes per video is, and only the FDP is excluded from these further analyses.

+#figure(
+  image("figures/figure_1.svg", width: 100%),
+  caption: [
+    Distribution of likes and views per channel.
+All values are logged.
+The box describes the .25, .5 and.75 quantiles.
+Outliers are represented by dots.
+Violin plots were superimposed on the boxplot to better visualize the distribution.  ]
+) <fig:view_count>

 @fig:view_count shows the distribution of views and likes in order to take a closer look at the numbers.
 Since these figures differ greatly between the channels, both are shown in logarithmic form.
 It is clear that all parties produce some successful videos, but the AfD stands out clearly here as well.